felixfan/HLAassoc/README.md

 ### 7) Minimal allele/allele group frequency (-f or --freq)

 A value between 0 and 1.
-Only alleles/allele groups have frequency higher than this threshold will be included.
+Only alleles/allele groups have frequency higher than this threshold will be included in association analysis.
 Default value is 0.05.
+For quantitative traits, allele frequency in the whole dataset is used to compare with the threshold.
+For disease traits, one allele will be included if its frequency in case or control is higher than the threshold.

 ### 8) Adjustment for multiple testing (-a or --adjust)